Search

 Mechanical seal how it works, types and use of mech seals

-Multi-purpose mechanical seal with less friction is developed by using ultra-nano-crystalline diamond protective coatings.
+A multi-purpose mechanical seal with less friction is developed by using ultra-nano-crystalline diamond protective coatings.
 This type of seal possesses good resistance to chemical corrosion.

 Working principle of the mechanical seal